sqlcipher/sqlcipher/README.md

 SQLCipher extends the [SQLite](https://www.sqlite.org) database library to add security enhancements that make it more suitable for encrypted local data storage such as on-the-fly encryption, tamper evidence, and key derivation.
 Based on SQLite, SQLCipher closely tracks SQLite and periodically integrates stable SQLite release features.

-SQLCipher is maintained by Zetetic, LLC, the official site can be found [here](https://www.zetetic.net/sqlcipher/).
+SQLCipher is maintained by Zetetic, LLC, and additional information and documentation is available on the official [SQLCipher site](https://www.zetetic.net/sqlcipher/).

 ## Features